-modules.netbox.openconfig_lacp(device_name=None) New in version 2019.2.0.
+modules.netbox.openconfig_lacp(device_name=None)

 Return a dictionary structured as standardised in the openconfig-lacp YANG model, with configuration data for Link Aggregation Control Protocol (LACP) for aggregate interfaces.

 Note: The interval and lacp_mode keys have the values set as SLOW and ACTIVE respectively, as this data is not currently available in Netbox, therefore defaulting to the values defined in the standard.
 See interval and lacp-mode for further details.